Atlassian Intelligence Define Terms: Features, limitations, and alternatives

 When you highlight a term on a Confluence page, a "Define" button appears in a pop-up toolbar.
 Clicking it prompts the AI to scan your Confluence space and generate a definition based on existing documents, displaying it directly on the page.

-Atlassian Intelligence Define Terms learns solely from the Confluence content that you have permission to access.
-It pulls definitions exclusively from your team's and project's documents within Confluence.
+Atlassian Intelligence Define Terms learns from the Confluence content that you have permission to access.
+It pulls definitions specifically from your team's and project's documents within the Confluence platform.

 The feature significantly benefits new hires by allowing them to quickly understand company jargon and acronyms independently.
-This helps them ramp up faster without constantly asking teammates for clarifications.
+This helps them ramp up faster and feel more confident as they navigate project documentation.

 The Atlassian Intelligence Define Terms feature is included with Cloud Standard, Premium, and Enterprise plans for Confluence.
-However, some advanced AI features across the Atlassian suite may specifically require Premium or Enterprise plans.
+Atlassian offers these tiered plans to provide flexibility based on your team's specific needs.

 Share this post